jims/atom-stingray/README.md

 ![](docs/help.gif)

-## Auto-complete for Lua API and Stingray resource paths
+### Auto-complete for Lua API and Stingray resource paths

-As you type Lua API functions and Stingray resource path, the Stingray plugin will offer autocomplete suggestions.
+As you type Lua API functions and Stingray resource paths, the Stingray plugin will offer autocomplete suggestions.

 ![](docs/autocomplete.gif)

-## Navigate between resources
+### Navigate between resources

 With the cursor in a Stingray resource path you can quick-jump to the resource.

 ![](docs/go-to-resource.gif)

-## Launch stingray projects and hot-reload content
+### Launch stingray projects and hot-reload content

 You can launch Stingray projects directly from atom by choosing `Run Project`.
 Atom will locate your current project by reading